chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

 This page will discuss the integration of Supermarket with Automate HA setup.
 The setup will be done using On-Premises along with AWS Managed Services, OpenSearch, and PostgreSQL.
 The guide will show you how to register a supermarket with OC-ID embedded in Automate HA in a [on-premises setup](/automate/ha_onprim_deployment_procedure/).
 Before starting this page, refer to the [Supermarket Integration](/automate/supermarket_integration_with_automate/) page with Automate for basic understanding.

-## Register Supermarket with Automate HA Embedded OC-ID
+## Register Supermarket with Automate HA

-The steps to register a supermarket with Automate HA embedded OC-ID is as follows:
+The steps to register a supermarket with Automate HA is as follows:

 1. SSH into the Bastion node of Automate HA On-Premises setup.
 Then switch to root user using below command: